GreenFlag31/node-tao/README.md

     <b>Choices</b>
   </summary>

 - No async support: Supporting async rendering (ie. `await include`) in the template would be an incentive to put a lot of logic in the template.
 A template should display the data, a controller should handle the logic.
 Async logic in the template would also necessitate error management (ie. `try catch`), which would increase the logic in the template.
 Having too much logic in the template is untestable, undebuggable, and hard to read.
+In other words: if you have async data, fetch it first then display it synchronously in your template!
 - No `layouts`: Layouts are technically includes and add unnecessary complexifications.
 - No `rmWhitespace`: Removing whitespaces by the template engine offers negligible economy of the HTML size.
-An HTML compression by a proxy (Nginx or others) will be much more efficient.
+An HTML compression by a proxy (Nginx or others) would be much more efficient.

+_If you think those features are absolutely necessary, please open a new discussion on github and provide an example._

 </details>